stakater/mto-docs/content/learn/kubernetes-multi-tenancy-implementation.md

 ## Build or adopt

 Everything above can be assembled from Kubernetes primitives plus controllers you write.
-Teams regularly start down that path, and the cost is rarely in getting it working — it is in the reconciliation, the admission webhook, the identity integration, the cost pipeline, the console, and keeping all of it correct across upgrades.
+Teams regularly start down that path, because a first version arrives quickly and convincingly.

+The cost is never in getting it working.
+It is in the continuous reconciliation, the admission webhook sitting in the write path of every workload, the identity provider integration, the cost pipeline with storage and history, and keeping all of it correct across Kubernetes upgrades.
+MTO's own changelog runs from v0.2 to v1.9 — eight major version series of development and refinement, with the tenancy model restructured more than once — and tenancy is one of its six capability areas.

-The question worth asking before building is whether tenancy is your differentiator.
-If it is not, the effort is better spent on what is.
+The question is therefore not whether you could build it.
+It is whether a multi-year commitment to platform tenancy is the best use of a team whose product is something else.

 [Multi-Tenant Operator](../index.md) implements this list as a product: a `Tenant` custom resource, controllers that reconcile namespaces, RBAC, quota, metadata and templates, an admission webhook enforcing the guardrails, cost attribution to the tenant boundary, hibernation for idle environments, and extension into ArgoCD and OpenBao or Vault — with a console over the same objects.